Science Blog – current research

 Kia ora kotou,

-Hopefully you’ve had a chance to read the first part of my blog series focussed on WAI Wānaka’s contributions to understanding our Alpine Lakes.
-For this second blog, I’m going to touch on some recent research that has been happening within our Alpine Lakes.
+Hopefully you’ve had a chance to read the first part of my blog series focussed on WAI Wānaka’s earlier contributions to understanding our Alpine Lakes.
+For this second blog, I’m going to touch on some recent research that has been happening within the Upper Clutha.
 This list is by no extent exhaustive, but highlights some key bits of work occurring.

 Exciting new research